Quantum nature of gravity in self-bound quantum droplets: Self-bound quanum droplet-GUP

-Here we used $\Gamma (1+s)=s\Gamma (s) $.
 The energy (\ref{TDlagsup}) possesses a minimum at a finite value of $q$ corresponding to the equilibrium width $q_0$ of the flat-top droplet (see Fig.\ref{fig1} (a)).
-Such an equilibrium width increases monotonically with the GUP parameter, $\bar{\beta}$ (see Fig.\ref{fig1} (b)).
+The fixed values of the Gaussian exponent and the norm associated with such stationary solutions are respectively, $m=m_0=4$, and $N=5$.
+We see that the equilibrium width increases monotonically with the GUP parameter, $\bar{\beta}$ (see Fig.\ref{fig1} (b)).
 This indicates that a more stable self-bound droplet requires lower $\bar{\beta}$.
-Note that $q_0$ depends also on the norm, $N$, and on the the super-Gaussian index, $m$.
-For small droplets of a Gaussian-like shape with $N=1$ and $m=1$, the depth of the local the minimum and the equilibrium width are less sensitive to the GUP parameter (see Figs.\ref{fig1} (c) and (d)).
+For small droplets of a Gaussian-like shape with $N=1$ and $m_0=1$, the depth of the local minimum and the equilibrium width are less sensitive to the GUP parameter (see Figs.\ref{fig1} (c) and (d)).